Tricertops/Adoption/README.md

-iOS Adoption Widget
+Adoption Widget
 -------------------

-Today Extension for OS X that shows adoption of the latest iOS version.
+Today Extension for OS X that shows adoption of the latest version of iOS.
 This information is published by Apple on [App Store support page][website] and updated regularly.

 Compiled version of this source code is distributed on [Mac App Store][appstore].
 It is not allowed to redistribute binary form of this project, [see license][license].